ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_carvalhais2014nat.rst

 \tau_{ctotal} =  \frac{ctotal}{gpp}

-where `gpp` is the gross primary productivity. **Note that the above equation is valid for steady state, and is only applicable when both the ctotal and gpp are long-term averages.** That is why the recipe includes the preprocessor for calculating the long term  averages from the monthly time series.
+where `ctotal` and `gpp` are temporal means of total carbon content and gross primary productivity, respectively. **The equation is valid for steady state, and is only applicable when both ctotal and gpp are long-term averages.** Therefore, the recipe should always include the mean operator of climate_statistics in preprocessor.

 Available recipes and diagnostics